Roy Moore sexual misconduct allegations: Beverly Young Nelson

 Allred said that she and Nelson would welcome an independent expert to view the message, so long as it was accompanied by a US Senate hearing.
 She repeated their request for Moore to testify about the incident under oath.

 Nelson said that she had no further contact with Moore after the incident.
 After her accusations were reported, Phillip Jauregui, an attorney associated with Moore's campaign, disputed Nelson's allegations.
 He said that in 1999 Nelson did have contact with Moore, as he was the judge in her divorce proceedings that year.
 But ThinkProgress and WHNT-TV in Huntsville reported that a different judge handled the initial matters in Nelson's 1999 divorce proceeding.
 The case was dismissed later that year, before any hearing would have been held before Moore, as Nelson and her husband attempted to reconcile.
 Moore's only contact with the Nelson case was to have his assistant, Delbra Adams, stamp his signature on a motion to dismiss the case in August.
 According to ThinkProgress, there was no reason for Moore or Nelson to have encountered each other during the case.
 Nelson's lawyer in the 1999 case told WHNT that his review of his files showed no record of any hearing before Moore.

 Moore's defenders said that the Olde Hickory House restaurant was not operating in 1977; Moore's wife posted such a denial on Facebook.
 But contemporary records document that it did exist in 1978, although they do not document that it actually existed, as Olde Hickory House, in 1977.

 Tina Johnson

-Tina Johnson said that she encountered Moore when she was 28.
-She said that he grabbed her buttocks while she was in his law office to sign documents transferring custody of her son to her mother in 1991.
+Tina Johnson said she encountered Moore when she was 28, and that he grabbed her buttocks while she was in his law office to sign documents transferring custody of her son to her mother in 1991.
 Johnson also said that Moore had commented on her looks, making her feel uncomfortable.